network-for-good/dev-test/README.md

 ## Development

-* Add and change Ruby code to make the test suite pass successfully by running `rspec`.
+* Add and change Ruby code to make the test suite pass successfully.
+This will include updating models, controllers, views, and possibly adding migrations.

+* When complete, you will see a success message such as: `15 examples, 0 failures`.

 * The application views use Network for Good's design system, [NFG UI](https://github.com/network-for-good/nfg_ui).
 You may want to refer to NFG UI's [documentation site](https://nfg-ui-display-app.herokuapp.com/bootstrap/badges).

 * You may see warning messages related to the NFG UI gem, such as `warning: already initialized constant NfgUi::Components::Utilities::ResourceThemeable::FALLBACK_ICO`.
 These warnings may be safely disregarded.

-* When complete, you will see a success message such as: `15 examples, 0 failures`.

 ## Delivery Instructions